kherldhussein/asciiart/README.md

 - `shadow.txt`: Shadowed ASCII character set
 - `thinkertoy.txt`: ASCII character set with thinkertoy style

+## File Integrity Verification

+This program ensures file integrity using SHA-256 checksums.
+When downloading or verifying files (standard.txt, shadow.txt, thinkertoy.txt), it calculates the checksum of the downloaded file and compares it with a pre-defined expected checksum (expectedChecksum map).
+If the checksums do not match, it indicates that the file has been tampered with or corrupted.

 ## Contributing

 If you have suggestions for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.

 ## Author

-This project was build and maintained by  [Kherld Hussein](https://learn.zone01kisumu.ke/git/khahussein)
+This project was build and maintained by  [Kherld Hussein](https://github.com/kherldhussein)